nashville-software-school/front-end-curriculum/02-html-101/README.md

 Examples: `<p>, <div>, <form>, <header>, <nav>, <ul>, <li>, and <h1>`

 An inline element has, but may not be limited to, the following characteristics:

 + Flows along with text content, thus
-+ Will not clear previous content to drop to the next line like block elements +Is subject to white-space settings in CSS
++ Will not clear previous content to drop to the next line like block elements
++ Is subject to white-space settings in CSS
 + Will ignore top and bottom margin settings, but will apply left and right margins, and any padding
 + Will ignore the width and height properties
 + If floated left or right, will automatically become a block-level element, subject to all block characteristics